albertomh/djereo/docs/src/index.md

   - Run `pre-commit` hooks and `pytest` as part of a Continuous Integration pipeline.
 - A `dependabot` configuration to keep Python packages & GitHub Actions up to date.

+If `djereo` sounds like a good foundation for your next project, explore the [full list of features](./featurelist.md) or get started with the instructions on the [Quickstart page](./quickstart.md).

 ---

 > [![Python](https://img.shields.io/badge/Python-4584b6?logo=python&logoColor=ffde57)](https://docs.djangoproject.com/en/stable/)